The 5 Best Vitamin E Oils of 2023

 How Does Vitamin E Oil Benefit Skin?

-Because vitamin E is a fat-soluble vitamin, it almost acts like a glue that preserves the integrity of the skin, holding skin cells together to form a healthy barrier, says Dendy Engelman, MD, cosmetic dermatologist and Mohs surgeon at Shafer Clinic in New York City.
+Vitamin E helps preserve the integrity of the skin by preventing oxidative breakdown, says Dendy Engelman, MD, cosmetic dermatologist and Mohs surgeon at Shafer Clinic in New York City.

-It's also packed with antioxidant properties, "which work to neutralize free radicals in the environment that contribute to premature aging and damage from environmental aggressors," she adds.
+That's because it's packed with antioxidant properties, "which work to neutralize free radicals in the environment that contribute to premature aging and damage from environmental aggressors," she says.

 Advertisement